Find out about the ways that degree classifications and differential levels of award are calculated, as well as results publication dates.

-The classification for students who progress from a Foundation Degree to the final year of an honours degree will be calculated based only on the marks achieved in that year.
+The classification for students who progress from a foundation degree to the final year of an honours degree will be calculated based only on the marks achieved in that final year.

 In the calculation, the best overall module marks for 100 credits achieved at level 3 are weighted three times those of the remaining 20 credits.

 Honours degrees (direct entrants – without a foundation degree)

 Direct entrants to programmes should note that the marks or grades awarded by another institution do not contribute towards a classification for honours, or to the granting of an award with merit or distinction.
 For the majority of direct entrant students, the following will apply: